barryburgle/daygame-app/README.md

 ## Contribute
 If you want to contribute please look at TODOs in code and open a Pull Request (guide [here](https://www.youtube.com/watch?v=jRLGobWwA3Y)).
 Same if you would like to implement new features.
 Last, if you want to fork the code and create your own version of Daygame you're welcome to do it.

+## Credits
+This project is developed and maintained by [Barry Burgle](https://linktr.ee/barryburgle).